-The Queens Valley Golf Club, the course of which lies as of Forest Hills and north of Kew, has succeeded in clearly and grading its new course in the period of five mounts it is now entirely seeded down and the members are enthalistic over the result.
-The opening day will be May 1923.
+The Queens Valley Golf Club, the course of which lies east of Forest Hills and north of Kew, has succeeded in clearing and grading its new course in the period of five months.
+It is now entirely seeded down and the members are enthusiastic over the result.
+The opening day will be May 30, 1923.
 There are a number of members who live in Forest Hills.